yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 It performs the computation (something) and the blind sleep technique to return the output.
 Then it creates a temporary file and deletes it after a while.
 The file signalizes to our waiting Java thread the task has finished.
-For this to work we have to check if we are allowed to create and delete temporary files (SecurityManager, File.canWrite()).
+For this to work, we have to check if we are allowed to create and delete temporary files (SecurityManager, File.canWrite()).

-If yes it is still quite risky because it leaves traces.
-If something goes wrong the files will be left on the system.
+If we are, it is still quite risky because it leaves traces.
+If something goes wrong, the files will be left on the system.
 We can try to delete them from time to time, but still...

 Now we need a gadget that will sleep until it detects the temporary file our gadget created.
 For that we will make use of